isomerpages/ogp-buildforgood/_bfg-2024/Share problem statements.md

 ### Coming up with a good problem statement
 Not sure what to write?
 Check out [our guide](/problem-statement-guide/) on how to craft a clear problem statement!

-<a href="https://form.gov.sg/668c04181db5900aa421f996"> <button class="bp-button is-secondary is-medium has-text-white is-uppercase search-button"> Submit problems </button> </a>
+<a href="https://form.gov.sg/668c04181db5900aa421f996"> <button class="bp-button is-secondary is-medium has-text-white is-uppercase search-button"> Submit now </button> </a>

 *Submission of problem statements close on 28 July 2024.*